 UMD's Education Department has over 25 scholarships ranging from $1,000 to $10,000.
 Scholarships vary in criteria and some are specifically for subject areas or students entering student teaching in the US or starting their student teaching abroad.

-Faculty have won campus & college awards for outstanding teaching, research and advising and service.
-Actively conduct research.
+- Recipients of campus and college awards for outstanding teaching, research, advising and service.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Integrated Elementary and Special Education grads have attained six months to one year after graduation.